 Adjust their food accordingly

-Your dog may experience indigestion and other issues in winter, due to less activity.
+Due to less activity, your dog may experience indigestion and other issues in winter.
 Make sure not to overfeed them, besides keeping them active indoors.

 Dog paw care in winter

-Cold weather brings a few potential paw hazards, including dryness, chapping, paw injuries and cracking, frostbite, poisonings from anti-freezing agents, hypothermia, and injuries from slips and falls.
+Cold weather brings potential paw hazards, including dryness, chapping, paw injuries and cracking, frostbite, poisonings from anti-freezing agents, hypothermia, and slips and falls.

 How to prepare your dog for winter?

-- Make sure your companion animal has a warm place to sleep, off the floor and away from drafty areas.
+• Ensure your companion animal has a warm place to sleep off the floor and away from drafty areas.

-- Since winters coincide with the holiday season, your dog also runs the risk of getting exposed to raisins, chocolates, and candies which contain Xylitol.
+• Since winters coincide with the holiday season, your dog risks getting exposed to raisins, chocolates, and candies containing Xylitol.
 All of it is toxic to the dogs.

-- If you have a senior dog with arthritis or diabetes, cold weather may agitate their already achy joints.
-You may tone down your exercise regimen with your dog accordingly in the winters, say 15 minutes instead of an hour walk.
+• If you have a senior dog with arthritis or diabetes, cold weather may agitate their already achy joints.
+You may tone down your exercise regimen with your dog accordingly in the winter, say 15 minutes instead of an hour walk.

 How to take a dog out in winter?